Jhsmit/dont-fret/README.md

 ### Create a new release

-- Create a new release on github
+- Create a new release on github.
+Create a new tag with the version (format: v0.1.0)
 - github actions creates release on pypi
+- done!